Kiopp/custom-hyprland-dotfiles/README.md

 * Autostart: Open Discord & Spotify on startup
 * Matugen kitty color template
 ## Dependencies
-* The latest version of the ml4w dotfiles for hyprland should be installed
+* The latest stable version of the ml4w dotfiles for hyprland should be installed
 ## Setup guide
 Run the included setup.fish script.
 For the laptop setup, run like this:
 ```./setup.fish laptop```